alamehan/nice-list/README.md

   * [Icons8](https://icons8.com/) - Design stuff for free, for your project - icons, photos, vectors, music, and tools.

 * Producer Tools
-  * [VEGAS](http://www.vegascreativesoftware.com/) - Creative software ll you need for fast, professional and efficient video production.
+  * [VEGAS](http://www.vegascreativesoftware.com/) - Software you need for fast, professional and efficient video production.
+Faster & more creative.
   * [Wondershare Filmora](https://filmora.wondershare.net/) - A video editor for all creators.
 Empower your stories and imagination with Filmora.
   * [HitFilm Express](https://fxhome.com/hitfilm-express) - A free video editing software with professional-grade VFX tools and everything you need.
   * [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - A professional editing and color grading system that is suitable for everyone.